eddi888/camel-tinkerforge/README.md

 - Support Configuration over Header-Variables inside Exchange

-- Support Request Reply Route with Command Messages
+- Support Request Reply Route like the Command Messages Pattern

+- Based on the model of the [Tinkerforge-Generators](https://github.com/Tinkerforge/generators)

 ### Version Matrix